 In the years just before WW2, a number of Dutch top executives at Royal Dutch Shell let their principles be corrupted by the Third Reich.

 The Dutch royal family remains a major shareholder in Royal Dutch Shell Plc.
-Beatrix of the Netherlands (above) reigned as of the Netherlands from 1980 until her abdication in April 2013.
+Beatrix of the Netherlands (above) reigned as Queen of the Netherlands from 1980 until her abdication in April 2013.
 She is the eldest daughter of Prince Bernard, until 1934 a Nazi stormtrooper.
 He redeemed himself after switching sides and fighting against the Nazis in World War 2.

 I have provided extensive verification evidence from reputable sources about Royal Dutch Shell’s connection with Hitler, including Deterding’s meetings with him.

 Dutch cartoons provide evidence of a perception in pre-WW2 years that Sir Henri Deterding was a major financier of Hitler’s Nazi regime.
 Identified by name in both cartoons, Deterding is depicted handing over a bag of money to the Nazis containing a large sum – 1000 000 00 – in unspecified currency: see enlargements 1 and 2.
 Overwhelming evidence confirms that the perception was well founded.

 Extracts from relevant news reports and books, many authored before WW2, are listed in date order, providing compelling evidence of what transpired all those years ago.